autowarefoundation/autoware/common/autoware_auto_tf2/design/autoware-auto-tf2-design.md

 - `toMsg`
 - `fromMsg`

-In ROS1, to support `tf2::convert` and need in `doTransform` of the stamped data, non-stamped underlying data like `Vector3`, `Point`, have implementations of the following functions:
+In ROS 1, to support `tf2::convert` and need in `doTransform` of the stamped data, non-stamped underlying data like `Vector3`, `Point`, have implementations of the following functions:

 - `toMsg`
 - `fromMsg`

-In ROS2, much of the `doTransform` method is not using `toMsg` and `fromMsg` as data types from tf2 are not used.
+In ROS 2, much of the `doTransform` method is not using `toMsg` and `fromMsg` as data types from tf2 are not used.
 Instead `doTransform` is done using `KDL`, thus functions relating to underlying data were not added; such as `Vector3`, `Point`, or ported in this commit ros/geometry2/commit/6f2a82.
 The non-stamped data with `toMsg` and `fromMsg` are `Quaternion`, `Transform`. `Pose` has the